Catalunya Ràdio: 3CatInfo Ràdio

 Traffic updates are only broadcast between 6:30 and 22:30 (also on headlines during rush hours).
 This 60-minute format has been used since 7 April 2015, at 12:00.
 When a local event is happening, the station will interrupt this news wheel to provide continuous coverage of that event.

 Catalunya Música

-Música is focused on local songs, music festivals, and music historical sites.
+Catalunya Música is focused on local songs, music festivals, and music historical sites.